Probate and Unmarried Couples

 How Soon Must a Claim Be Brought?

-The surviving partner of an alleged CIR relationship must bring a claim no later than three years after the relationship ended.
+If a surviving partner and family cannot agree on their own how to (or whether to) divide some of the assets between them, the surviving partner needs to be mindful of important deadlines for resorting to the courts for help.
+The surviving partner must bring a claim no later than three years after the relationship ended.
 In re Kelley and Moesslang, 170 Wn.
 App.
 722, 737, 287 P.3d 12 (2012); but see Hobbs, 122 Wn.
 App.
 1010, at *7 (respondent waived her statute of limitations claim when she failed to raise it in her answer).

 A surviving partner may be tempted to bring a creditor claim against the estate to recover the amount the decedent’s estate owes the survivor for his or her portion of the community, but this would be a mistake.
 The surviving partner need not bring a creditor claim.
 See Witt v.
 Young, 168 Wn.
 App.
 211, 275 P.3d 1218 (2012) (rejecting request by personal representative to bar CIR claim brought by surviving partner when she failed to file suit against the PR within 30 days of the PR’s rejection of her creditor claim).
 As a result, the survivor is not subject to the deadlines and requirements of the non-claim statute in chapter 11.40 RCW, but should closely follow the statute of limitations requirements discussed above.